IISNRL/NewsAPI_Headlines/README.md

 # NewsAPI_Headlines

-The archihve of news headlines in different countries.
+This repository archihves headlines of different countries on a daily basis using NewsAPI.org.

 ## Credits